wp-plugins/gravity-forms-related-fields/readme.txt

 = I have found a bug =

 Please raise a ticket on the [issue tracker](https://bitbucket.org/lighthouseuk/gravityforms-related-fields/issues).
 Pull requests also accepted!

+== Screenshots ==

+1. Adding a new related field connection.
+This will map the entries in the form "B2B Buyer Personas" to be Checkbox options.
+2. You can have multiple related field connections for each form and disable them when they are not needed.

 == Changelog ==